Delete a Debt Collection 2026: New Swiss SchKG Rules

 | Claim time-barred | Claim older than the limitation period under CO Art.
 127 ff. |

-- Online: via cantonal Betreibungsamt portals (e.g. ZH, GE, BS)
+- Online: via cantonal debt collection office portals (for example ZH, GE, BS)

-- In person: at the counter of the responsible debt collection office
+- In person: at the counter of the responsible office

-- By mail: written request to the cantonal office
+- By mail: a written request to the cantonal office

-- Cost: around CHF 17 for a standard extract, slightly variable by canton
+- Cost: around CHF 17 for a standard extract, with small differences by canton

-The extract lists all ongoing and closed debt collection procedures registered in your name.
+The extract lists every ongoing and closed proceeding registered in your name.
+This right is anchored in Art.
+8a para.
+2 SchKG.

 - Payment receipts or bank statements